A New Cooperative Framework for Parallel Trajectory-Based Metaheuristics

 In a parallel trajectory-based metaheuristic, different processes search different regions of the solution space.
 If a process searches in a less-promising region, this process will contribute little to the global search.
-If there exists a moment, at which the current overall best solution is the one found by process A, we call process A the \textbf{best-contributor}.
-In our experiment, each run of PEBGLS-t/P-I-EBGLS has a certain number of best-contributors.
+We call a process the \emph{best-contributor} if it ever found a solution that was better than the overall best solution among all processes in its search history, i.e., this process once updated the overall best solution.
+In our experiment, each run of PEBGLS-t/P-I-EBGLS had a certain number of best-contributors.
 Obviously the number of best-contributors reflects the number of ``useful'' search processes and the overall ``activeness'' of the search processes.
-Fig. \ref{fig:contrib_num} shows the number of runs which have the same best-contributor number.
-From Fig. \ref{fig:contrib_num} we can see that, PEBGLS-t has a higher best-contributor number than P-I-EBGLS.
-In fact, the average best-contributor number in PEBGLS-t is 10.56, and in P-I-EBGLS it is 7.74.
+Table~\ref{tbl:avg_contrib} shows the average best-contributor number attained by P-I-EBGLS and PEBGLS-t.
+Figure~\ref{fig:contrib_num} shows the distribution of the best-contributor number on the \text{1,000} runs of P-I-EBGLS and PEBGLS-t.
+From Table~\ref{tbl:avg_contrib} and Figure~\ref{fig:contrib_num} we can see that, PEBGLS-t had a higher best-contributor number than P-I-EBGLS, which means that the cooperation method in PEBGLS-t increased the overall activity of the processes.